-a) First score the composite class from points earned in halter and fleece on.
-If llama went on from halter class to place in Grand & Reserve and the points awarded for the placing in Grand & Reserve is higher, use the Grand & Reserve points.

-b) Then figure the from the fleece on class.

-c) All points, with the exception of the Grand & Reserve, are figured on the number of competitors in the class.

-d) Grand & Reserve points are figured on total number in the division.

-e) Initially, placings are done simply by the use of points earned in classes and/or Grand & Reserve.

-f) For tie breakers

-(1) 1st tie breaker: Go to which ever llama has the highest number of points in their halter class.

-(2) 2nd tie breaker (if needed) Go to the llama that has the highest number of points in their fleece on class.

-(3) 3rd tie breaker (if needed) Go to the total scores on the judges score sheets for fleece on.
+- a) First score the composite class from points earned in halter and shorn and/or fleece-on/coat-on.
+If llama went on from halter class to place in Grand & Reserve and the points awarded for the placing in Grand & Reserve is higher, use the Grand & Reserve points. - b) Then figure the points from the shorn and/or fleece-on/coat-on class.
+If an animal competes in both shorn and fleece-on/coat-on, use the one with the higher score for tabulation. - c) All points, with the exception of the Grand & Reserve, are figured on the number of competitors in the class. - d) Grand & Reserve points are figured on total number in the division. - e) Initially, placings are done simply by the use of points earned in classes and/or Grand & Reserve. - f) For tie breakers - (1) 1st tie breaker: Go to which ever llama has the highest number of points in their halter class. - (2) 2nd tie breaker (if needed) Go to the llama that has the highest number of points in their shorn or fleece-on/coat-on class (whichever class was used for tabulation). - (3) 3rd tie breaker (if needed) Go to the total scores on the judges score sheets for the fleece class used (shorn or fleece-on/coat-on).

+Section XII - Composite Award